 Van Exel had turned away before the technical was assessed, and he then followed Garretson to the scorer's table to protest.
-Courtside observers reported that Van Exel called Garretson a ``little midget'' during the subsequent argument, and Garretson gave out the second technical, which results in ejection.
+Van Exel called Garretson a ``little midget'' during the subsequent argument, and Garretson gave the second technical, which results in ejection.

-Van Exel then erupted, using a forearm to shove Garretson onto the scorer's table.
+Van Exel then became enraged, using a forearm to shove Garretson onto the scorer's table.

 ``I turn away from him.
 He pushes me ...
 He pushed me onto the table from what I remember,'' Garretson told the Rocky Mountain News. ``Instinctively, I started to do something that I think I quite possibly would regret, and caught myself, and his players took him.''

-Just three weeks ago, Van Exel had been among the Lakers most critical of Ceballos when Ceballos left the team.
+Just three weeks ago, Van Exel had been among the Lakers most critical of Ceballos for leaving the team.

 ``He abandoned us, you know,'' Van Exel said at the time. ``At a time like this, at a time we have to stick together.
 It's going to be hard.''